ISPOR

-As of January 2022, the society has 14,000 individual and chapter members from more than countries with a majority in North America (41%) followed by Europe (37%), Asia Pacific (11%), Latin America (5%), Africa & Oceania (4%), and Middle East (2%).

-Contributions

-ISPOR has contributed to the health economics and outcomes research literature by developing good practices reports for health economics and outcomes research.
-These reports encompass a wide-array of guidance for research including, real-world evidence, health technology assessment, comparative effectiveness research methods, economic evaluation methods, budget impact analysis, modeling methods, observational study methods-database methods, observational study methods-medication adherence methods, clinical outcomes assessment methods, preference-based methods, risk benefits methods, and use of outcomes research in health care decisions.
+Work

+ISPOR is the leading source for scientific conferences, peer-reviewed and indexed publications, good practices guidance, education, collaboration, and tools/resources in the field of HEOR.

+ISPOR develops good practices reports for health economics and outcomes research.
 The society collaborated with the Society for Medical Decision Making to develop a comprehensive list of papers that outline the ideal practice for develop decision analytic models for pharmacoeconomic analysis.
 The society has also collaborated with the Academy of Managed Care Pharmacy to develop guidelines for training programs and fellowships for future professionals in pharmacoeconomics and outcomes research.

 An increasing number of new pharmaceuticals have used questionnaires to capture Patient-reported outcome (PROs) of health care as a metric to complement their clinical effectiveness.
 These PROs require stringent reliability testing and validation, necessitating standardization for their development and use.
 The International Society for Quality of Life Research (ISOQOL) developed a minimum set of measurement standards to properly use PRO instruments.
 Moreover, ISPOR developed a set of standards to properly test these instruments for reliability and validity, which has been adopted by the Food and Drug Administration (FDA).
 Currently, the FDA refers to the ISPOR Task Force's publications on content validity for the development of new clinical outcome assessment instruments or tools.
 In terms of breast cancer research, a recent paper from ISPOR highlights the importance of patient reported outcome measures (PROMs) to determine outcomes from the patients' perspective.
-These measures provide information regarding the patient's symptoms and distress while informing decision-makers about the effectiveness of the treatment strategy.
-Most importantly, communication between the physician and patient improved once the treatment strategy is PROM-based.